landelare/ue5coro/README.md

 Unreal Engine 5 with a focus on gameplay logic, convenience, and providing seamless integration with the engine.

-> [!NOTE]
-> Support for C++17, older compilers, platforms, and engine versions is
-> available in the legacy UE5Coro 1.x series.

 There's built-in support for easy authoring of latent UFUNCTIONs.
 Change the return type of a latent UFUNCTION to make it a coroutine, and you get all the FPendingLatentAction boilerplate for free, with BP-safe multithreading